BOX (NYSE:BOX) Releases FY 2022 Earnings Guidance

-Several research analysts have recently weighed in on the company.
-DA Davidson decreased their price target on BOX from $25.00 to $22.00 and set a neutral rating for the company in a research note on Friday, April 9th.
-KeyCorp boosted their target price on BOX from $22.00 to $27.00 and gave the stock an overweight rating in a research report on Tuesday, March 23rd.
-Morgan Stanley raised their price target on shares of BOX from $23.00 to $25.00 and gave the company an overweight rating in a report on Wednesday, April 14th.
-Oppenheimer reissued a buy rating and set a $24.00 price objective on shares of BOX in a report on Wednesday, March 3rd.
-Finally, William Blair reiterated an outperform rating on shares of BOX in a research note on Wednesday, March 3rd.
-Two research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-BOX presently has a consensus rating of Buy and an average target price of $25.00.
+A number of research firms have commented on BOX.
+TheStreet raised shares of BOX from a d rating to a c- rating in a research report on Thursday, May 27th.
+Oppenheimer reaffirmed a buy rating and issued a $24.00 target price on shares of BOX in a research report on Wednesday, March 3rd.
+KeyCorp upped their target price on shares of BOX from $22.00 to $27.00 and gave the company an overweight rating in a research report on Tuesday, March 23rd.
+DA Davidson decreased their target price on shares of BOX from $25.00 to $22.00 and set a neutral rating on the stock in a research report on Friday, April 9th.
+Finally, Raymond James increased their price target on shares of BOX from $24.00 to $27.00 and gave the stock an outperform rating in a research report on Friday, May 28th.
+Two equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
+BOX presently has an average rating of Buy and a consensus target price of $25.00.

 Box, Inc provides a cloud content management platform that enables organizations of various sizes to manage and share their content from anywhere on any device.
 The company's Software-as-a-Service platform enables users to collaborate on content internally and with external parties, automate content-driven business processes, develop custom applications, and implement data protection, security, and compliance features to comply with legal and regulatory requirements, internal policies, and industry standards and regulations.